 Turnitin Originality Check will be used to verify the similarity index of all submitted manuscripts.
 The editor evaluates whether or not there is potential plagiarism.
 The editorial board will take the following steps:

 1. If the Similarity Index is greater than 40%, the manuscript is declined.
-Due to inadequate citation or paraphrase, the manuscript is rejected outright, and no resubmission is accepted.
+Due to inadequate citation or paraphrasing, the manuscript is rejected outright, and no resubmission is accepted.

 2. If the Similarity Index is between 10% to 40%, the manuscript is sent back to the author for revision.